 MEASUREMENT Performance Measurement Framework for POA 6: Accurate Reporting in Declarations Indicator Dimension Score Scoring Criteria Dimension 4.
-The degree to which the tax administration monitors the effectiveness of the taxpayer audit function.
-(Also see definition of 'audit yield' in footnote '17' and in the Glossary of terms) B (i) The tax administration's senior management team on a quarterly basis: (a) monitors the key performance measures in the audit plan including: audit outputs-assessments versus collections inputs and time usage for each type of audit the percent of audit closures where additional tax is payable the percent of audit closures without adjustments the percent of audit closures without adjustments the percent of audit closures with reduced assessment average and/or median audit yield from settled audit cases (includes positive, nil and reduced assessment cases) the average elapsed time of cases where no additional tax is charged; (b) monitors the rate of audit adjustments accepted without objection or appeal; (c) actively assesses the effectiveness of the taxpayer audit function, through regularly issued performance reports taking into account the monitoring described in (a) and which include narrative and quantitative and spains on compliance trends and anomalies revealed through audit results; and the time taken to complete audits; (d) acts on performance reports to improve future audit results; and tracking of audit closures against the audit plan; and the value of adjustments according to audit type (desk, issue, comprehensive, etc.). (ii) The tax administration's senior management team on a quarterly basis the activity described in A(I) (a) and on at least a semi-annual basis the activities described in A(I) (iii) Same as A(ii).
+The degree to which the А (i) The tax administration's senior management team on a quarterly basis: tax administration monitors the effectiveness of the taxpayer audit function.
+(Also see definition of 'audit yield' in footnote '17' and in the Glossary of terms) (a) monitors the key performance measures in the audit plan including: a. audit outputs-assessments versus collections b. inputs and time usage for each type of audit c. the percent of audit closures where additional tax is payable d. the percent of audit closures without adjustments e. the percent of audit closures with reduced assessments f. average and/or median audit yield from settled audit cases (includes positive, nil and reduced assessment cases) g. the average elapsed time of cases where no additional tax is charged; В (b) monitors the rate of audit adjustments accepted without objection or appeal; (c) actively assesses the effectiveness of the taxpayer audit function, through regularly issued performance reports taking into account the monitoring described in (a) and which include narrative and quantitative analysis on compliance trends and anomalies revealed through audit results and the time taken to complete audits; (d) acts on performance reports to improve future audit results; and tracking of audit closures against the audit plan; and the value of adjustments according to audit type (desk, issue, comprehensive, etc.). (ii) The tax administration routinely surveys audited taxpayers to review the professionalism and competence in the performance of audits. (i) The tax administration's senior management team on a quarterly basis the activity described in A(i)(a) and on at least a semi- annual basis the activities described in A(i) (b)-(d) (ii) Same as A(ii).

 MEASUREMENT Performance Measurement Framework for POA 6: Accurate Reporting in Declarations Indicator Dimension Score Scoring Criteria С The tax administration's senior management team performs on at least a semi-annual basis the activity described in A(i)(a) and on at least on an annual basis for activities described in A(i)(b)-(d).
 D The requirements for a 'C' or higher have not been met OR Evidence to objectively assess the dimension is either insufficient or unavailable.
-P6-20 Use of large-scale automated data- matching systems to detect inaccurate reporting Scoring method M1 Dimension.
+Use of large-scale automated datamatching systems to detect inaccurate reporting.
+Dimension.
 The extent of large-scale automated crosschecking to verify information reported in tax declarations.
-A There is large-scale automated crosschecking of amounts reported in applicable core taxes declarations with information from all of the following sources: (i) VAT declarations. (ii) Banks/financial institutions. (iii) Employers. (iv) Three or more Government agencies (e.g., customs; agencies responsible for government procurement of goods and services; registrar of companies; anti-money laundering regulator responsible for tracking cash transactions; and registrar of immovable property). (v) Stock exchanges and/or shareholder registries of listed companies. (vi) Social security agency or agencies (for purposes of crosschecking reported employment income). (vii) Real estate property registers. (viii) Online (internet-based) vendors. (ix) Data received from other jurisdictions. В There is large-scale automated crosschecking of amounts reported in applicable core taxes declarations with information from A(i), (ii), (iii), and (iv). С There is large-scale automated crosschecking of amounts reported in applicable core taxes declarations with information from, at least, VAT declarations, employers, and two Government agencies.
+Scoring method M1 A There is large-scale automated crosschecking of amounts reported in applicable core taxes declarations with information from all of the following sources: Other tax declarations.
+Banks/financial institutions.
+Employers.
+Three or more Government agencies (e.g., the national tax administration, customs; agencies responsible for government procurement of goods and services; registrar of companies; anti-money laundering regulator responsible for tracking cash transactions; and registrar of immovable property).
+Stock exchanges and/or shareholder registries of listed companies.
+Social security agency or agencies (for purposes of crosschecking reported employment income).
+Real estate property registers.
+Data received from other jurisdictions. В There is large-scale automated crosschecking of amounts reported in applicable core taxes declarations with information from A(i), (ii), (iii), and (iv). С There is large-scale automated crosschecking of amounts reported in applicable core taxes declarations with information from, T1 tax declarations, employers, and two Government agencies.
 D The requirements for a 'C' or higher have not been met OR Evidence to objectively assess the dimension is either insufficient or unavailable.